On minimum contrast method for multivariate spatial point processes: Practical considerations

 \subsection{Selection of the optimal control parameters}

-Selecting the control parameters, such as $c$ and $R$, is a challenging task in the MC method even for the univariate case.
-For a univariate point process with discrepancy measure $\mathcal{U}(\btheta)$ defined as in (\ref{eq:U}), \cite{diggle2003statistical} suggested the following empirical rule to choose the control parameters: for fixed weights $w(h) =1$, we choose (1) $c$=0.5 for the regular point patterns; (2) $c$=0.25 for the aggregated point patterns; and (3) $R$ smaller than a quarter of the side length of the rectangular window.
-However, these choices are \textit{ad. hoc} and cannot be applied to complicated processes.
-Moreover, as far as we are aware, there is no work on the selection of control parameters of the MC method for multivariate point processes.
+Selecting the control parameters is a challenging task in the MC method, even for the univariate case.
+For a univariate point process with a discrepancy measure $\mathcal{U}(\btheta)$ defined as in (\ref{eq:U}), \cite{diggle2003statistical} suggested some empirical rules on the choice of the control parameters.
+However, these choices are \textit{ad hoc}.
+Moreover, to best of our knowledge, there is no existing work on the selection of control parameters for the MC method applied to multivariate point processes.